-Crunchy Arugula Beans Salad topped with creamy avocado dressing is a simple yet delicious HEALTHY meal.
-This salad is full of quality dietary fibers, plant-based proteins, and healthy fats.
-It’s the perfect light lunch or easy healthy dinner.
+Arugula Beans Salad topped with creamy avocado dressing is a simple yet delicious HEALTHY meal.
+This salad is full of gut-healthy dietary fibers, plant-based proteins, and heart-healthy healthy fats.
+It's the perfect light lunch or easy healthy dinner.

 I LOVEEEEE green leafy salads.
-When spring comes, I can’t wait to fill my plate with freshly picked greens from the farmers market.
-One of my favorite spring greenies is arugula, or “ricula” as we call it here in Croatia.
-It tastes bitter and slightly peppery, and it goes very well with all meals.
-I use arugula for making salads, of course, but also for making sandwiches.
-I put it on a pizza.
-I make arugula pesto… and sometimes I eat a pinch, unseasoned, with a piece of cheese, straight from the refrigerator.
-What a lovely quick snack!
+When spring comes, I can't wait to fill my plate with freshly picked greens from the farmers market.
+One of my favorite spring greenies is arugula.
+It tastes bitter and slightly peppery, and it goes very well with so many dishes.

-Arugula is an incredible veggie.
-It’s rich in vitamins A, C, K and folic acid, but also contains a lot of important minerals – calcium, magnesium, iron and potassium.
-Like most green vegetables, arugula is loaded with antioxidants and is known for being an excellent liver cleanser that’s why arugula is used for the spring detox.
-Arugula is sooo HEALTHY… and so handy.
-You can grow arugula around your house, you know!?
-Even on your kitchen window.
-I had no luck in growing my own arugula… the same story as with basil.
-I’m just not good at “that” planting and growing stuff … although I love plants and gardening.
+Arugula is sooo HEALTHY.
+It's an incredible veggie.
+It's rich in vitamins A, C, K and folic acid, but also contains a lot of important minerals - calcium, magnesium, iron and potassium.
+Like most green vegetables, arugula is loaded with antioxidants and is known for being an excellent liver cleanser that's why arugula is used for the spring detox.

-Anyway, Arugula Beans Salad is my grandma’s favorite spring salad.
+Anyway, Arugula Beans Salad is my grandma's favorite spring salad.
 And my too.
 This salad always brings wonderful childhood memories.
-That’s why I decided to upgrade grandmother’s classic arugula salad with beans and onions, which I ate as a kid.
-I decided to make it more nutritious and off course healthier.
+That's why I decided to upgrade grandmother's classic arugula salad which I ate as a kid.
+I decided to make it more nutritious and super healthy adding AVOCADO.

 Arugula Beans Salad is ...